Gaurav Kukade

 6. Iterate the LinkedList using Java 8 forEach() Method

-In java 8, we got the new forEach() method to iterator over collections.
+In Java 8, we got the new forEach() method to iterator over collections.

 Inside the forEach() method, we can write the lambda expression for the Consumer functional interface.

-I have given a sample java program below to iterate over the LinkedList using the forEach() method.
+I have given a sample Java program below to iterate over the LinkedList using the forEach() method.

 1